Amblydia/Pocketmine-School-Old/docs/htmap/introduction.md

 This tutorial assumes you have done the above prerequisites.

+## What You'll Learn in this Tutorial

+- Plugin structure
+- The `plugin.yml` file
+- Main class basics
+- Adding events
+- Adding commands
+- Using permissions
+- Using configuration file (for user settings)
+- Adding tasks

 ## Plugin Structure
 There are two ways to create your plugin structure: Automatic Method and Manual Method